patr1c1a/python_programming_challenges_with_unit_tests/Readme.md

 Assuming you'll be using the English version of the project, first go into the **ENG** folder.
 In there, there are two
 folders: **src** and **tests**.
-The [**src**](/ENG/src) folder contains files related to a specific topic (from the topics mentioned above), with functions with a blank body (this is where you'll add your code).
+The [**src**](/ENG/src) folder contains files related to a specific topic (from the ones mentioned above), and these files contain functions with an empty body (this is where you'll add your code).
 The [**tests**](/ENG/tests) folder contains unit tests and should not be modified at all.
-After adding a function body, you'll be able to run the unit tests to check if your algorithm is correct.
+After adding a function body in one of the files in */ENG/src*, you'll be able to run its unit tests to check if your algorithm is correct.

 At first, all tests are expected to fail.
-The goal is to fill in the function bodies (replacing the "pass" statement) to get the tests to pass (they will show an "ok" result), one by one.
+The goal is to add bodies to these functions (replacing the "pass" statement with your algorithms) to get the tests to pass.
+So after writing code for one or more functions, you'll need to run the tests to see if they pass or fail.
+When tests pass, they will show an "ok" result; if a test fails, it will show which function it ran, the arguments used to call it, what it returned and what was the expected return value.

-To test your code, you can either run tests for a single function (that is, a single challenge or exercise), all the functions in a category (numbers, strings, lists & tuples, sets & dictionaries) or test all categories at once.
-You can use a terminal for these (it could be a standalone terminal or inside an IDE), where you'll need to change directory ("CD") to the root project folder (e.g.: if the project was downloaded into C:/myusername/project that will be the folder you'll need to CD into).
+To test your code, you can either run tests for a single function (that is, all test cases for a single challenge or exercise), for all the functions in a category (numbers, strings, lists & tuples, sets & dictionaries) or run tests for more than one category at once.
+You can use a terminal for these (it could be a standalone terminal or inside an IDE), where you'll first need to change directory ("CD") to the root project folder (e.g.: if the project was downloaded into C:/myusername/project that will be the folder you'll need to CD into) and then run the command.

 ### Run a test for a single function/exercise: